 CAC serves as a body for according credit sanction to high value proposals (defined as those requiring Level 2 approval as per the Enterprise Credit and Risk Approval Authority Grid) for the Bank.
 This is in accordance with RBI notification DBR.BP.BC.No.65/21.04.103/2016-17 on 'Risk Management Systems - Role of the Chief Risk Officer (CRO)'.
-The council will also review recommendations on identifying Willful Defaulters and Non-Cooperative Borrowers, annually review NPAs & exposure strategy and identify any other actions required in accordance with internal policies.
+The council will annually review NPAs & exposure strategy and identify any other actions required in accordance to Appendix A: Early Recognition of Distressed Assets, Steps for Resolution and Fair Recovery and Section E: Purchase / Sale of Non-performing financial asset in the BANA India Credit Compliance Manual.
+The key role assigned to CAC is to consider the high value proposals presented by Enterprise Credit.
+This council shall be in addition to the approval requirements laid down in Enterprise Credit and Risk Approval Authority Grid.